 You can typically manage any pain with over-the-counter or prescription pain medication.
 You can also use ice packs on the surgical site for up to 12 hours to minimize swelling.
 Some endodontists will give an antibiotic if there was a significant infection.

 You should follow your dentist’s post-surgical instructions and avoid the following to prevent infection at the surgical site:

 Your diet following an apicoectomy should consist of softer foods for the first few days to avoid disturbance of the surgical site.

 Avoid eating hard or crunchy foods or drinking any hot beverage that may cause discomfort.

-An apicoectomy can range in cost depending on the tooth treated, the endodontist treating you, your location, and your dental insurance coverage.
+The cost of an apicoectomy varies depending on the tooth being treated, the endodontist treating you, your location, and your dental insurance coverage.

-An apicoectomy procedure is costly, but when compared to the cost of a dental extraction and replacement of the tooth, it is an exceptional solution to restore your dental health.
+An apicoectomy procedure is costly, but compared to a dental extraction and tooth replacement, it is an exceptional solution to restore your dental health.